 About the Program

-From 2016 to 2018, Purdue Healthcare Advisors has assisted more than 150 Indiana-based organizations (representing approx. 900 Indiana providers) to successfully participate in the Indiana Medicaid Promoting Interoperability (PI) Program.
-The PI Program provides a combination of remote and on-site services to guide up to 175 eligible providers in 2019 to successful compliance with:
+From 2016 to 2019, Purdue Healthcare Advisors assisted more than 150 Indiana-based organizations (representing approx. 900 Indiana providers) to successfully participate in the Indiana Medicaid Promoting Interoperability (PI) Program.
+The program provides a combination of remote and on-site services to guide up to 175 eligible providers in 2019 and 2020 to successful compliance with:

 - the Medicaid PI Program (formerly EHR Incentive Programs/Meaningful Use) and/or